awsdocs/aws-sdk-for-javascript-v3/doc_source/loading-browser-credentials-federated-id.md

 });
 ```

 The value for *PROVIDER\_ID* depends on the specified identity provider: **graph\.facebook\.com** for Facebook, **www\.amazon\.com** for Amazon, and **null** for Google\.
 The value for *ACCESS\_TOKEN* is the access token retrieved from a successful login with the identity provider\.
-For more information on how to configure and retrieve access tokens for each identity provider, see the documentation from the identity provider\.
+For more information about how to configure and retrieve access tokens for each identity provider, see the documentation from the identity provider\.

-Service objects that are created subsequently will have the proper credentials:
+Service objects that are created subsequently will have the proper credentials\.

 You can also create credentials before retrieving the access token\.
 This allows you to create service objects that depend on credentials before loading the access token\.
-To do this, create the credentials object without the `WebIdentityToken` parameter:
+To do this, create the credentials object without the `WebIdentityToken` parameter\.

 ```
 AWS.config.credentials = new AWS.WebIdentityCredentials({